kyma-project/telemetry-manager/docs/user/04-metrics.md

 ## Limitations

-The metric gateway setup is designed using the following assumptions:
+The metric gateway setup is based on the following assumptions:
-- The collector has no autoscaling options yet and has a limited resource setup of 1 CPU and 1 GiB memory.
+- The collector has no autoscaling options and has a limited resource setup of 1 CPU and 1 GiB memory.
 - Batching is enabled, and a batch will contain up to 512 metrics/batch.
-- An unavailability of a destination must be survived for 5 minutes without direct loss of metric data.
+- A destination can be unavailable for up to 5 minutes without direct loss of metric data.
 - An average metric consists of 40 attributes with 64 character length.

 This leads to the following limitations:
 ### Throughput
 The maximum throughput is 4200 metric/sec ~= 15.000.000 metrics/hour.
-If more data must be ingested, it can result in a refusal of more data.
+If more data must be ingested, it can be refused.

 ### Unavailability of output
 For up to 5 minutes, a retry for data is attempted when the destination is unavailable.
 After that, data is dropped.